Bosea lupini

-Bosea lupini is a bacterium from the genus of Bosea.
-B. lupini is an aerobic and gram-negative bacterium capable of chemolithoautotrophic growth.
+Bosea lupini is a bacterium from the genus Bosea.
+Bosea lupini is an aerobic and gram-negative bacterium capable of chemolithoautotrophic growth.

 Etymology

 The genus Bosea was named for the founder of Bose Institute (J.C.
 Bose), which is where Bosea thiooxidans was isolated.
 The botanical name of lupini comes from the genus of leguminous plants, Lupinus.
 The name comes from the host in which this species was first isolated from.

 Physiology and Morphology

 Bosea lupini are rod-shaped and motile.
 The bacteria is gram-negative, and catalase- and oxidase-positive.
 Bosea lupini colonies tend to be round, smooth, and white.

 Isolation

 Five species of Bosea were observed in various parts of Flanders, Belgium to observe the diversity of their rhizomes.
 The species were isolated from hospital water supplies, anaerobic digester sludge, and agricultural soil.
 For B. lupini in particular, it was isolated from agricultural soil.
 From this isolation, three species were found to be present, which included B. lupini.
 B. lupini was isolated from Lupinus polyphyllus.